Using Photographs to Create a Painting?

 Try these Ideas

 1. Try to draw from things seen rather than from a photograph.
 Take a sketch book with you wherever you go and draw.
 Use and maybe refine some of the ideas from the sketchbook in your painting.
 Maybe a simple sketch van be the starting point for a great painting.
 If you want to use photographs use them to enhance an idea.
 Or take multiple shots of, say a landscape, but from different angles and distances.
 Use elements from a number of photographs and combine them into your own landscape.

 2. Once you have the germ of an idea sketch it out on paper as a simple tonal sketch using graphite or charcoal.
 Look where the lights and darks are going to be, don’t bother with the detail.
 Does the eye focus on one part of the picture?
 Is this the important bit you want people top focus on?
 Are there too many light or dark areas, does the picture look balanced, is that important?

 3. Try moving elements around in the picture. does that tree look better being larger, small, on the left or the right.
-Check out my video to help you compose your painting.

 4. Try sketching out your idea simply a few times and painting it with different colour schemes.
 If you have access to a computer and scanner, scan your drawing into the computer and play with colour schemes in a suitable drawing/painting package.
 You might try the colour plan that Matisse and others have often used; namely half a colour wheel and the opposite colour as the focus colour.